bulat-kan/message_gen/README.md

-#Complement Factory!
+# Complement Factory!

+## Description:
-this app is designed to complement people! this app is for 18years old and up!
+ This app is designed to complement people! this app is for 18years old and up!

+## Requirements and how to run it:
-to run application you need to have node.js
+* to run application you need to have node.js

-download the app and run it using command line, type:  node message.js
+* download the app and run it using command line, type:  node message.js

-TY for trying the app!
+*** TY for trying the app! ***